Skip to main content

 Teaching a New Behavior

-By preventing dog reactivity and using force-free training techniques, your dog’s behavior will change over time.
-This process requires consistency and practice, both in preventing reactivity and practicing new, alternative behaviors.
-The training process may take weeks or even months, and oftentimes requires lifetime maintenance.
-Here are some other tips:
+Changing your dog’s habits requires consistency and patience, both in preventing reactivity and practicing new, alternative behaviors.
+The training process may take weeks or even months — and often requires ongoing maintenance.
+Here are some tips to get started:

-Teach an orienting sound: Make a kissy noise, clicking noise or any other noise that you can make consistently to encourage eye contact from your dog.
-When your dog offers eye contact, offer a treat immediately.
+Use consistent sounds: Make a kissy noise, clicking noise or any other noise that you can make consistently to encourage eye contact from your dog.
+This is known as an “orientation sound.”
+When your dog offers eye contact, reward them with a treat immediately.

-Practice the orienting sound in your living room, your bedroom, your backyard and various areas around the house.
+Practice the sound in your living room, bedroom, backyard and various areas around the house.

 When your dog begins to reliably respond to your orienting sound at home, begin to use it on walks every 5-10 steps to encourage eye contact and focus on you.